Vermont: Motorsport

 Vermont also has a few auto racing venues.
 The most popular of them is Thunder Road International Speedbowl in Barre, Vermont.
 It is well known for its tight racing and has become well known in short track stock car racing.
 Other racing circuits include the USC sanctioned Bear Ridge Speedway, and the NASCAR sanctioned Devil's Bowl Speedway.
 Some NASCAR Cup drivers have come to Vermont circuits to compete against local weekly drivers such as Tony Stewart, Clint Bowyer, Kyle Busch, Kenny Wallace, Ken Schrader, and Christopher Bell.
 Kevin Lepage from Shelburne, Vermont is one of a few professional drivers from Vermont.
 Racing series in Vermont include NASCAR Whelen All-American Series, American Canadian Tour, and Vermont's own Tiger Sportsman Series.

+Other

+Rugby Union is represented at the collegiate level and adult club level with 5 men's sides and 1 women's side.
+All compete in the NERFU conference and some have won national championships.

 Residents

 The following were either born in Vermont or resided there for a substantial period during their lives and whose names are widely known.